Onehunga Wharf

 The wharf is currently not open to the public as large parts of the land are commercially leased areas with large machinery operating.

+The Auckland Urban Development Office have been investigating several projects to enable public access to the area.
 These plans are about reconnecting people with the area and creating better connections between the wharf and the Onehunga town centre.
 These projects seek to improve public access, provide environmental restoration, and create a new public realm and activation space at the Onehunga Wharf; whilst providing opportunity for the community to feedback on what is desired for the area long-term.

 Project Objectives

-Coastal Regeneration
+Coastal regeneration

 Project Areas